genomicsclass/leanpub/manuscript/multiple_testing_exercises.md

 A>
 A>    So the null hypothesis is true for 8793-100 genes.
 A>
 A>    Run this experiment 1,000 with a Monte Carlo simulation.
 For each instance compute p-values using a t-test and report keep track of the number of false positives and false negatives.
 Compute the false positive rate and false negative rates if we use Bonferroni, q-values from p.adjust, and  q-values from qvalue function.
 Set the seed to 1 for each simulations.
-What is false positive rate for Bonferroni?
+What is the false positive rate for Bonferroni?
 A>
 A>
 A>